 Communication and closeness

-Keeping the eyes on the prize involves not getting caught up in who is right and who is wrong, who needs to have the last word, or ego battles.
-It can be the subject matter or simply the communication style can trigger irritation.
+Keeping the eyes on the prize involves not getting caught up in who is right and who is wrong, who needs to have the last word or ego battles.
+It can be the subject matter or simply the communication style that can trigger irritation.
 Key qualities needed for closeness and a positive connection in relationships are understanding, empathy, kindness, and compassion for the other.

 An illicit affair coming to light can cause incredible pain and havoc in a committed relationship.
 If the affair does not rip the relationship apart, it will certainly redefine it.
 As long as both individuals are able to rise from a place of blame and move towards healing, there is even possibility of increased intimacy and honesty in the aftermath of an affair, perhaps allowing for discussion on topics previously avoided or neglected.

 Dividing household responsibilities can get tricky.
 Often women feel they need to take the larger share of household chores while men get it easy.
-On the other hand men feel they get the raw end of not getting credit for all that they do around the house.
+On the other hand, men feel they get the raw end of not getting credit for all that they do around the house.

 Connection After Children

-After children, dynamics in the relationship can change drastically so that the focus shifts with such ferocity on being a parent that being a partner or spouse is not given its due attention.
+After children, dynamics in the relationship can change drastically so that the focus shifts with such ferocity on being a parent that is a partner or spouse is not given its due attention.
 The relationship can become too practical and transactional sapping the connection and closeness.
 It is important for young parents to remember and nurture their relationship along with fulfilling their roles as parents.
-This can be helped by maintaining emotional intimacy and being mindful and intentional of the quality of the relationship.
+This can be helped by maintaining emotional intimacy and being mindful and intentional about the quality of the relationship.

 Problems such as addictions to gambling, substance, alcohol, shopping, technology use, pornography, or exercise (anorexia in its extreme form) can cause extreme distress and loss in a relationship.